 All articles are peer-reviewed by members of the TOHM Editorial Board.
 TOHM uses an iterative online publishing process and therefore does not have fixed deadlines for submission or publication.

 Upon publication, all articles are submitted to PubMed Central (PMC) on behalf of the author in compliance with the NIH Public Access Policy.
 All articles published in PMC are indexed in PubMed.

 The journal is freely available online and does not accept funds from advertisers.
-Therefore, full-length articles carry a $750 article-processing fee, while brief reports, case reports, and letters that report new observations carry a $350 fee.
+Therefore, full-length articles carry a $650 article-processing fee, while brief reports, case reports, and letters that report new observations carry a $350 fee.
+[Note: Due to the successful volume of publication, Tremor has lowered the article-processing fee from $750 to $650 as of September 2014].
 Other categories of articles (i.e. Reviews, Viewpoints) do not carry a charge.

 Further information can be obtained from Elan D. Louis M.D., M.S., Editor-in-Chief, at firstname.lastname@example.org.

 From the Editor

 Tremor and Other Hyperkinetic Movements (TOHM) was conceived as a journal that would publish clinical and scientific papers on tremor and hyperkinetic movements.
 In contrast to current publications, whose primary focus is on disorders of hypokinesia (i.e., mainly Parkinson’s disease), TOHM shifts focus, emphasizing the non-Parkinsonian movement disorders, giving center stage to clinical observations and research in this area.
 In doing so, the journal aims to provide an international platform for experts and specialists in the field of hyperkinetic movements.